google-research/football/gfootball/doc/compile_engine.md

 python3 -m pip install -e .
 ```

-In such case, Python source files in projects can be edited in-place without reinstallation,
+In such case, Python source files can be edited in-place without reinstallation,
 the changes will be reflected the next time an interpreter process is started.